 Given the large population, fast-growing economy, and what should be a long-term trend of easing restrictions on foreign firms, China holds a lot of promise.

 Asset management challenges, in the form of lower fees and rising costs, do pose a threat to relatively smaller firms.
-Increasing compliance requirements and demands to adopt new technology further complicate an organization’s ability to cope with the challenges.
+Increasing compliance requirements and demands to adopt new technology further complicate an organization’s ability to cope with the challenges in asset management.

 The downward fee pressure, in some ways induced by the largest asset management companies, will pressure small- and medium-sized firms’ bottom lines, requiring improvements in all sectors of the business.